WiseLibs/better-sqlite3/README.md

 # Performance

-By default, SQLite3 databases are not well suited for some write-heavy applications.
-If your application reads frequently, but writes to the database very infrequently, you'll probably be fine.
-But if this is not the case, it's recommended to turn on [WAL mode](https://www.sqlite.org/wal.html):
+Concurrently reading and writing from an SQLite3 database can be very slow in some cases.
+Since concurrency is usually very important in web applications, it's recommended to turn on [WAL mode](https://www.sqlite.org/wal.html) to greatly increase overall performance and concurrency.

 ```js
 db.pragma('journal_mode = WAL');